tigerkelly/utils/README.md

 ### Description of each library.

-Each library directory shoudl have a text file that describes the functions calls within the libnrary.
+Each library directory should have a text file that describes the functions calls within the library.

 ini - Set of functions to support .ini type files.
 I use this a lot for storing and retriving configuration data for a program or system.